What Does A Title Company Do?

 Victoria Araj5-minute read

 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

 In the early days of American history, when you wanted to buy property, a conveyancer handled the transaction.
 Part of their job was to find out if the property title was “unencumbered.”
 If a property is unencumbered, it means no one other than the seller has ownership rights to it, and there are no liens on it, meaning nobody else can take the property to pay a debt.
 But there was no guarantee or insurance that held conveyancers accountable if they were wrong.

-Today’s title companies research property titles just like conveyancers did.
-But since the late 1880s they’ve also provided title insurance.
-That’s their guarantee that if a problem turns up they didn’t find, you’re protected.
+Today’s title companies research property titles just like conveyancers did, in what’s known as a title search.
+But since the late 1880s, they’ve also provided title insurance.
+That’s their guarantee that if a problem turns up that they didn’t find, you’re protected.

 What Is A House Title?

-  A house title is the ownership record of a property.
+A house title is the ownership record of a property The title shows who’s owned the property in the past, contains a physical description of the property and shows any liens on it.
+If you just bought the home, your mortgage will be on the title as a lien.
 It’s different from a deed, which is a document you get at closing that states you own the property.
-The title shows who’s owned the property in the past, contains a physical description of the property, and shows any liens on it.
-If you just bought the home, your mortgage will be on the title as a lien.